-Each household adult needs to complete the front and back of the form called “Contact Information for SFC SafetyNet” to register for SafetyNet.
-Some individuals have completed the first generation of this form, but we need everyone to complete this new form which allows subscribers to indicate their preference for notification and sign the SFC SafetyNet Terms of Service.
-The updated form clearly states the subscribers responsibilities and SFC responsibilities for privacy and service.
-These forms can be downloaded from this website, or completed and submitted from this website.
-Hard copies of these forms should be returned to Sherwood Firewise Communities, 75 N Main Street, PMB 234, Willits, CA 95490.
+Each household adult needs to complete the ONLINE form.
+You can access the ONLINE form by clicking here.
+On the registration form subscribers can indicate their preference for notification and sign the SFC SafetyNet Terms of Service.
+This form clearly states the subscribers responsibilities and SFC’s responsibilities for privacy and service.
+If you prefer a hardcopy of the form, you can request one by emailing firstname.lastname@example.org.
+Hardcopy forms should be returned to Sherwood Firewise Communities, 75 N Main Street, PMB 234, Willits, CA 95490.

 Why can I only be called one way in an emergency?

 SafetyNet is designed as an incident notification system relaying information to subscribers.
-Once an incident notification is made, Subscribers can contact Neighborhood Coordinators and Subdivision Representatives as needed and updates will be provided through the Mass Notification System as needed until the incident is closed.
+Once an incident notification is made, subscribers can contact Neighborhood Coordinators and Subdivision Representatives as needed; updates will be provided through the Mass Notification System, Dial My Calls, as needed until the incident is closed.

 Where can I get more information once I receive a call?